 Childhood vaccinations continue as normal, and we’ll be calling patients as necessary.
 As vaccination programmes resume, we’ll invite patients as necessary.

-Please do not contact the surgery to get an appointment, we will contact you by text message or by phone call.
-If you need to update your telephone contact details, please do so by E-mail or using Online Consult.
+Details of our Covid-19 vaccination services are here.
 The surgery is directly involved in organising and delivering Covid19 vaccinations, and we'll be releasing staff to prioritise this.
 There may be a longer wait than usual for non-essential services during this time.
 If you have a non urgent query or problem, consider using the pharmacy, 111 or Minor Injury units for advice where possible and appropriate.
 The order of priority for these vaccinations is set by government guidelines.
 To see the latest updates please click here.
-If you are a frontline health care worker, a frontline social care worker, or a carer working in a care home for older residents and you would like to have your COVID-19 vaccination at Babington Hospital then please inform us of this by E-mail or online, including brief details of your current role.

 Procedures such as B12 injections, joint injections, contraceptive devices